varun9876/Final_project/README.md

 ipo-detail repository is Ipo detail entity.
-Sector repository is a Sector entity. stock-exchange repository is a stock exchange entity. service-discovery repository to use feign clie
+Sector repository is a Sector entity. stock-exchange repository is a stock exchange entity. service-discovery repository to use feign client